PCSX2/pcsx2-net-www/content/blog/2010/the-history-of-pcsx2/index.md

-time, it was good gear!) managed to forge something together which vaguely simulated a playstation 2, but only to the lengths of running simple homebrew software, which had its doors opened by this small achievement.� Not content with the fact they had developed a homebrew emulator, the guys wanted some genuine PS2 software to run, so they picked a few simple games (such as Bust-a-move) and got to work.
+time, it was good gear!) managed to forge something together which vaguely simulated a playstation 2, but only to the lengths of running simple homebrew software, which had its doors opened by this small achievement.
+Not content with the fact they had developed a homebrew emulator, the guys wanted some genuine PS2 software to run, so they picked a few simple games (such as Bust-a-move) and got to work.